 HAQAST is a collaborative team that works in partnership with public health and air quality agencies across the globe to use NASA data and tools for the public benefit.
-We are of 15 primary investigators and scores of co-investigators from across the US headquartered at the University of Wisconsin-Madison.
+This team includes 14 primary investigators and scores of co-investigators from across the US headquartered at the University of Wisconsin-Madison.
 Here you can learn about our team, publications, and newsworthy achievements.
 You can also find short tutorials for NASA’s open-access satellite tools.

 Recent News